THF-evaluative-analytics/THFstyle/README.md

 ## Installing bbplot

-`THFstyle` is not on CRAN, so you will have to install it directly from Github using `devtools`.
+`THFstyles` is not on CRAN, so you will have to install it directly from Github using `devtools`.

 If you do not have the `devtools` package installed, you will have to run the first line in the code below as well.